 Arriving from Elsewhere

-To get to Alsace, you can fly into the Strasbourg International Airport or the Mulhouse-Basel-Freiburg EuroAirport.
-Air France as well as many other European carriers serve the airports from major cities around the continent.
+To get to Alsace, fly into the Strasbourg International Airport or the Mulhouse-Basel-Freiburg EuroAirport.
+Air France as well as many other European carriers, serve the airports from major cities around the continent.

 Long-distance and regional trains also arrive from elsewhere in France, Luxembourg, Germany, and Switzerland.
 You can use websites like Omio to see what trains are running and when.